-Likewise, black seed oil was also shown to have a therapeutic influence on sinusitis. (*) It was identified to help alleviate nasal congestion, inhibiting inflammation in the respiratory airways as well as lessening microbial infection in these regions.
+Likewise, black seed oil was also shown to have a therapeutic influence on sinusitis. (*) It is thought to help alleviate nasal congestion by inhibiting inflammation in the respiratory airways as well as lessening microbial infection in the sinus cavities.

 Licorice root tea is valued for its demulcent, soothing anti-inflammatory actions that act as an expectorant to facilitate the loosening and coughing up of mucus from the respiratory tract.
 It is also well-known for its ability to lubricate a sore throat.

 One of the most popular uses for licorice root in its natural form is as an adrenal tonic.
 The main sweet compound glycyrrhizin or glycyrrhetinic acid, because of its mineralocorticoid actions when metabolized, is believed to support normal cortisol levels and a balanced response to stress.
 (Source)

 Licorice root herbal preparations should be avoided if you have hypertension.